 Early morning and late afternoon are the most productive hours for game drives and our safari customised 4WD vehicles give everyone a perfect view.
 Watching wildlife at close range, but without encroaching on their space, is endlessly fascinating and our guidesâ€™ instincts and experience provide superb photo opportunities of wild animals.

 Our vehicles are superbly designed for photographers, all our fleet is open-sided with open roofs.
 Cameras can be rested on the roof, with supplied beanbags, or on the armrests lower down, to which we can mount simple platforms for larger lenses.
-For complete flexibility it is recommended that you take a vehicle on an exclusive use basis ($265 per day supplement).
+For complete flexibility it is recommended that you take a vehicle on an exclusive use basis (please check for rates).

 Night Game Drives (Laikipia, Ol Pejeta Conservancy only)